Kars4Kids / Oorah Charitable Organization

 Kars4Kids / Oorah Charitable Foundation is not financially transparent.
 Charity Intelligence used its T3010 filing with the CRA for this financial report.
 Once we receive the audited financials, we will update this report.

 The charity does not report any fundraising costs within its T3010.
 This ratio is likely understated.
-Charity Intelligence included advertising and promotion and administrative costs within fundraising and administrative costs.
-The charity spent $2.9m on overhead, which was 27% of revenue (excluding investment income) in F2024.
+Fundraising costs would include advertising and promotion, like the radio and tv ads that are so prevalent.
+The charity spent $2.8m on advertising which was 27% of revenue in F2024.
 For every dollar donated to the charity, 73 cents are available to go to the cause, which is within Ci’s reasonable range.

 OCF has $13.3m in reserve funds (cash and investments).
 The charity’s reserves can cover 149% or one year and six months of its annual program costs.
 This is within Ci’s reasonable range.